 - The Eastern Ghats

-- Eastern Mountain Range or The Purvanchal Range: The Purvanchal Range can be considered as extension of Himalayas in eastern part of India as the process of formation of this range is quite similar to that of Himalayas though Purvanchal Range is not as high as of Himalayas.
+Eastern Mountain Range or The Purvanchal Range: The Purvanchal Range can be considered as an extension of Himalayas in the eastern part of India as the process of formation of this range is quite similar to that of Himalayas though Purvanchal Range is not as high as of Himalayas.
 This range comprises of three parts The Patkai-Bum Hill, The Garo-Khasi-Jaintia Hills and Lushai Hill (Mizo Hills).
 Mawsynram in Meghalaya is the wettest place on earth because of these hills and it lies in Khasi Hill.
 This range covers all the eastern states of India which are commonly referred as Seven Sisters.

 The Western Ghats: The Western Ghats is a 1600m long mountain range that runs from Gujrat to Kanyakumari in central and south India.
 The range, also known as “Sahyadri Mountains,” comprises of the mountain range of Nilgiris, Anaimalai, and Cardomom.
 Tapti River marks its beginning in Gujrat and then it runs parallel to Arabian Sea crossing states of Maharashtra, Goa, Karnataka, and Tamil Nadu.
 Anaimalai Hills with an elevation of 2695m in Kerala is the highest peak of this range.
 Western Ghats is one of the UNESCO World Heritage Site in the world and has excellent bio-diversity.
 It is home to some 139 mammal species, 508 bird species, 179 amphibian species, and 250 reptile species.
 Famous tourist attractions include Jog falls, Ooty, Bandipur National Park.
 Important rivers in this range are the Godavari, Krishna, and Kaveri.